av8304/Shopping-Cart-Assignment-with-webpack-/README.md

 The project used webpack to bundle JS, CSS and HTML files.

 ```
-npm install
+1. npm install

+2. This step is optional as the dist is already present
-npm run build -> to create the dist file (optional)
+npm run build -> to create the dist file

-npm start -> to start the application
+3. npm start -> to start the application
 ```

 Go to localhost:3001 and you will be able to see the website running